 First off, this is NOT a sales pitch.
 This article is based upon facts and reality.
-The Internet is still growing at an amazing pace.
+The Internet is growing at an amazing pace.
 And developing just as rapidly are both web design and online marketing techniques.
-What worked and was current a few years ago could be quite outdated today.
+What was hip and current a few years ago could be quite outdated today.

 1. Search Engine Rankings

-Does your website rank well enough with Google and other search engines?
+Does your website rank good enough in the search engine?
 Do you need to include new keywords?
 Does your website have a high bounce rate?
 Does your website contain unstructured links or even broken links?

 2. New Company Strategy or Target